ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_model.md

 #### *property* reference_surface_input_unit_system_type

-Unit System of the Reference Surface (set by user)
+Unit System of the Reference Surface (set by user).

 <a id="compolyx.Model.refresh_material_data"></a>